 One of your first Ozzy gigs was at Wormwood Scrubs in London.
 Nothing like a prison gig to learn on the job, eh?

 “I was pretty much the closest thing to Pamela Anderson that those inmates were going to be seeing for a while!
 That was one of the high points of my career.
 I must have passed the audition, otherwise I wouldn’t be here talking to you.”

 The first song you wrote with Ozzy was Miracle Man, which appeared on 1988’s No Rest For The Wicked.
 What was that time like in the studio?

 “We were writing at a converted horse barn near Brighton, and there was a pub in walking distance called The Wheatsheaf.
 I remember between the drinking in the studio, we’d be at the pub, jamming in the beer garden.
 It was a blast and we had nothing but fun.
 With Miracle Man, I played something and Ozzy got me to keep playing it while he came up with the melody.
 He’d always knock it out of the park.
 He’s the king of melody.”

-Your Pride And Glory album turned 25 last year.
+Your Pride And Glory album turned 25 in 2019.
 How important was it for you to make that particular record?